Mirubrys/wild-series/README.md

 # wild-series
-09 - Symfony : Les relations bidirectionnelles avec Doctrine
+11 - Symfony : Gardez la “form” !

 # Installation
-* Just clone this repository, if it is already done, launch a terminal inside the root folder and run `git checkout bidirectional-relationship`
+* Just clone this repository, if it is already done, launch a terminal inside the root folder and run `git checkout param-converter`

 # Navigation bar
 The navbar now contains a new link `Séries` witch redirect to the `wild_index` path.